craftcms/docs/docs/commerce/5.x/development/subscription-templates.md

 ```

 ::: warning
-Not all canceled subscriptions might be available for reactivation, so make sure to check for that using `subscription.canReactivate()`.
+Not all canceled subscriptions can be reactivated—check if the subscription and gateway allow it by calling `subscription.canReactivate()`.
 :::